Maluscat/Dandelion-With-Mods/README.md

 # Dandelion With Mods
 A minecraft resourcepack, being a fork of the original Dandelion but having added tons more stuff

-### I'll do all the formatting and writing tomorrow, want to have the basic things outta the way first!
+### Don't have the motivation to do this, I will do this sometime later :P
+View the [Curseforge](https://minecraft.curseforge.com/projects/dandelion-with-mods) or [Planetminecraft](https://www.planetminecraft.com/texture_pack/mods-addon-pack-for-dandelion-110/) page for everything you need to know about this!

 ## Licensing